mcdonc/.nixconfig/videos/davinci/script.rst

 encoding.
 The ``libsvtav1`` encoder is, surprisingly, faster than the software H.264 encoder, at least for the kinds of footage I'm transcoding.

+Hey, look what I found, some other hidden mines.

 Resolve badly wants to be used in a dual monitor setup.
 It wants to consume an entire monitor for itself.
 It always starts at full-screen size.
 And it wants that monitor to be at least 4K resolution.
 If it's not, bizarre shit happens, like at 1080p, where the menus are cut off at both sides and some UI elements are simply unclickable because they're off the screen.
+Fuck you and your 2016-era resolutions.

-Which is fucking ironic on Linux at least, because when it's at 4K, it's utterly unreadable.
-You must preferences / user / UI settings / UI display scale and change it to 150K.
+Which is ironic on Linux at least, because when it's at 4K, it's utterly unreadable.
+You must preferences / user / UI settings / UI display scale and change it to 150%.
+Fuck you.

 OK, so you have a 4K monitor.
 And you've figured out how to scale the UI so it's readable.
 But you only have one monitor.
 You'll want to *resize* the